microsoft/verona-artifacts/WFWeakRC/README.md

 ## Building the code

-Pre-requistes: cmake, ninja-build and clang.
+Pre-requisites: CMake, ninja-build and clang.

 To build
 ```